Dove Cameron Says She Hates How Social Media Makes Her Feel

-Dove Cameron is sharing her candid thoughts on her love/hate relationship with social media and she did so, ironically enough, on social media.
-In a lengthy series of videos, Cameron opened up about the sometimes dark side of social media and how it makes her feel Thursday night.
-As reported by E!, the 22-year old Descendants 3 actress voiced her thoughts, made in a series of selfie videos on her Instagram Stories on how lousy social media makes her feel at times.
+Dove Cameron is sharing her candid thoughts on her love-hate relationship with social media and she did so, ironically enough, on social media.
+In a lengthy series of videos posted on Thursday night, Cameron opened up about the sometimes dark side of social media and how it makes her feel.
+As reported by E!, the 22-year-old Descendants 3 actress voiced her thoughts, made in a series of selfie videos on her Instagram Stories on how lousy social media makes her feel at times.

+“I really hate how Instagram makes me feel, I think, and I hate how Twitter and any kind of social media makes me feel.

-Cameron’s recent declaration of the dark side of social media comes amid several polls that were carried out in recent years that shows what appears to be a growing social media fatigue worldwide, more specifically amongst the 22-year-old’s millennial generation, the first to be born while the Internet was mainstream.
+Cameron’s recent declaration of the dark side of social media comes amid several polls that were carried out in recent years that shows what appears to be a growing social media fatigue worldwide, more specifically amongst the 22-year-old’s millennial generation, the first to be born while the internet was mainstream.
 While Cameron expressed her discomfort, she also let her fans know that sometimes social media can be a “really beautiful thing.”

 “I’m not, like, condemning social media,” she went on to say.
 “I think that there are loads of you know, examples of when it’s been used for good and when it’s brought people together and blah blah blah and I know all of that.
 But I don’t think that that’s- that’s not exclusively what it is.”

-As reported by Just Jared who posted the series of videos via a fan account of Cameron, the actress also acknowledged the complete irony of her discussing her thoughts on social while being on social media saying “And I supposed it’s all about defining, ’cause like, why am I even making this video right now if I’m talking about social media in this kind of light.
+As reported by Just Jared, who posted the series of videos via a fan account of Cameron, the actress also acknowledged the complete irony of her discussing her thoughts on social while being on social media.

+“And I supposed it’s all about defining, ’cause like, why am I even making this video right now if I’m talking about social media in this kind of light.
 And I guess it’s all about kind of finding your way of positively using something that can be super insidious.
 But then, how do you keep the insidious thing at the door?
 It’s just like, way too much information.”

 Cameron went on to liken social media connections to a “group depression.”
-Research conducted recently over the past couple of years suggest that social media use is associated with increased depression and anxiety, although the cause and effect are still unclear.
+Research conducted over the past couple of years suggests that social media use is associated with increased depression and anxiety, although the cause and effect are still unclear.

 Back in 2016, Cameron revealed on Twitter that she battled with anxiety her whole life.